bnice5000/COVID-STATS/README.md

 ## Tested
 `Died_Raw` is the reported data of how many people who had a cessation of life functions due to COVID-19.
-`Died_Cum` is the cumulative is a running total of all of the values.
+`Died_Cum` is the cumulative running total of all of the values.
 `Died_Delta` calculates percentage change between the current and a prior element.

 ## Calculated Elements